Pork tenderloin with apples is a perfect autumn meal with tender slices of pork, warm buttery apples, and caramelized onions, all made in one pan.

 What Goes With Pork Tenderloin

-Serve the dinner with creamy stovetop scalloped potatoes or a piping hot baked potato.
+Sides: Serve the dinner with creamy stovetop scalloped potatoes or a piping hot baked potato.
 Sweet potatoes, either roasted or cooked in your Instant Pot, are a good choice, too.
 Round out the meal with roasted broccoli or roasted green beans with parmesan and basil.
 Air fryer green beans or air fryer beets are a really quick option.

-Still have room for dessert?
-Try this apple spice cake with bourbon glaze or easy pumpkin pudding (only 4 ingredients!).
+Dessert: Try this apple spice cake with bourbon glaze or easy pumpkin pudding (only 4 ingredients!).
 Lately we’ve been loving Instant Pot rice pudding.

-If you’re having guests, serve apple cider mocktails (delicious with or without alcohol) or apple cider mules.
+For dinner party: If you’re having guests, serve apple cider mocktails (delicious with or without alcohol) or apple cider mules.
 For appetizers, butternut squash crostini and spiced pecans are a nice choice.

 If you want to get a head start on this meal, prep the onions and apples up to a day ahead of time.
 Store them in separate containers in the fridge.